apache/james-project/upgrade-instructions.md

 Changes to apply between 3.5.x and 3.6.x will be reported here.

+## 3.6.0 version

+Changes to apply between 3.5.0 and 3.6.0 are reported here.

 Change list:

  - [Drop Cassandra schema version prior version 5](#drop-cassandra-schema-version-prior-version-5)